Neighbor List Benchmarks#

 Memory Usage

-Peak GPU memory consumption for batched systems.#
+Peak GPU memory consumption for different batch sizes.#

 Batched spatial hashing algorithm for processing multiple systems simultaneously with O(N) scaling per system.